TritonDataCenter/sdc-cloudapi/docs/index.md

 The section describes API changes in CloudAPI versions.

+## 9.1.0

+- Added [Clone Image](#CloneImage).
+This can be used to create a your own copy of an image owned by another account that has been shared with you (via `triton image share`).

+- [Backward incompatible] Shared images will no longer be provisioned by default when an `Accept-Version` of `~9` or higher is used.
+You will need to explicitly add the `allow_shared_images` param to CreateMachine (which is what `triton create --allow-shared-images` does).
+Older versions of the CreateMachine interface will allow the provisioning of shared images.

 ## 9.0.0

 - New object-based format for Roles: the "members" and "policies" properties